 If you want a protein-rich, energizing, nutrient-dense smoothie that tastes like a dessert, this is it!
 I very rarely create recipes using 3 bananas!
 But, what the hell.
 Here we go!

-I have used my homemade hemp milk as the base for this smoothie.
+I have used homemade hemp milk as the base for this smoothie.
 As I mentioned in that post, hemp seeds are rich in vitamins, minerals, healthy plant based fats, antioxidants, fiber, enzymes, chlorophyll, essential fatty acids, and anti-inflammatory agents.

 Hemp seeds also offer high quality plant-based protein.
 Not only do they contain all 10 essential amino acids, but hemp contains the amino acid, Edestin, which is considered integral to our DNA, making hemp the closest plant-based source of protein to our own human amino acid profile.
 Hemp protein is also highly digestible, and very easily absorbed by the body, leaving more energy for muscle regeneration and fat metabolism.
 Add in the potassium and magnesium content of bananas, the superfood strength of chia and flax, and the magical power of maca and you have a winning combination.

 Maca is a wonder food.
 It is an incredibly resilient root vegetable, native to the Andean mountains of Bolivia and Peru.
 A member of the brassica family, maca miraculously grows at altitudes of 14,000 feet in poor volcanic soil and in extremely harsh weather conditions – freezing cold temperatures, fierce winds, and intense sunlight where no other crops can survive.